LegibleAccounting/LegibleAccounting/README.md

 * From a CLI, run the command `vagrant up` in the root directory of this repository.
 This command will build a virtual machine that will run the application.
-* Open a web browser and load the web address `localhost: 8079` to confirm the software is operational.
+* Open a web browser and load the web address `localhost:8079` to confirm the software is operational.

 User credentials are as follows: